Geodynamic Adjoint Optimization Platform

 Who will benefit

-Researchers, research organisations, infrastructure providers, government (state and commonwealth), geophysicists, data analysts
+Researchers, research organisations, infrastructure providers, government (state and federal), geophysicists, data analysts

 The Challenge